Paddle board yoga

 Benefits of practicing SUP yoga

-SUP yoga will provide you with more of a complete full-body workout than on land.
+SUP yoga will provide you with more of a complete full-body workout and fitness course than on land.
 In order to stay on your board, you need to use your entire core mid-section, your quads are engaged and your calves are getting a solid workout.
-Furthermore, this core workout forces you to use your muscles which makes it easier on the joints.
-Almost all the positions are identical except a couple poses like warrior where you need to have a wider stance to remain balanced.
+Furthermore, this core workout forces you to engage your core and use your muscles which makes it easier on the joints.
+Almost all the positions are identical except a couple poses like warrior where you need to have a wider stance and core strength to remain balanced.

-In conclusion, practicing your routine on a paddle board is going to be more psychically intense than a mat because of the unstable surface as well as more concentration.
+In conclusion, practicing your workout routine on a paddle board is going to be more psychically intense than a mat because of the unstable surface as well as more concentration.
 If you are starting to practice yoga, practice in the studio before heading out to the water to become more successful.
-Nevertheless, if you’re an experienced yogi then challenge yourself with a new environment.
+Nevertheless, if you’re an experienced yogi, then challenge yourself with a new paddle board yoga environment.

 Should I get a hard board or inflatable board for my practice?

-Both a hard board (epoxy) and inflatable paddle boards will work great for yoga.
+Both a hard board (epoxy) and inflatable paddle boards will work great for your yoga practice.
 However, the durability, portability and comfort of inflatables have become very popular for SUP yoga.
 It all depends on your method of transportation and budget.

 Tips for purchasing a yoga paddle board